carpentries/carpentries.org/content/support/partnership/partnership-faq.md

 {{< /accordion >}}

 {{< accordion title="Are there any discounts available for Instructor Trainers?" >}}
-Organisations supporting [Instructor Trainers]({{< param handbook_url >}}/handbooks/instructor_trainers.html#roles-and-responsibilities), who engage in service activities to teach and support newly trained Instructors across our global community, may be eligible for a discount on their membership fee equivalent to six (6) seats in Instructor Training per active Instructor Trainers.
-Members can choose whether they would like the Trainers discount applied as a monetary benefit or added to their account.
-This discount is available at any membership level, for each Instructor Trainer who has participated in the following, up to 1 year before renewal:
+Organisations supporting [Instructor Trainers]({{< param handbook_url >}}/handbooks/instructor_trainers.html#roles-and-responsibilities), who engage in service activities to teach and support newly trained Instructors across our global community, may be eligible for a 30% discount on their Partnership fee per active Instructor Trainer.
+This discount is available at any Partnership level, for each Instructor Trainer who has participated in the following, up to 1 year before renewal:
 - Teach at least two (2) Instructor Training events for the global Carpentries community.
 {{< /accordion >}}

 {{< accordion title="How do I purchase an Instructor Trainer Training seat?" >}}
-The Instructor Trainer Training seats can be added to your Membership package at any time—either during the initial agreement or afterwards.
+Instructor Trainer Training seats can be added to your Partnership package at any time—either during the initial agreement or afterwards.
 To request Instructor Trainer Training seats, please contact us at [{{< param membership_email >}}](mailto:{{< param membership_email >}}).
 {{< /accordion >}}